Whole School Curriculum Overview

 At Laleham Gap we work alongside national curriculum requirements to enhance our own rich and relevant curriculum offer.
 We endeavour to constantly refine how we best meet the needs of our pupils.
 We use the word “curriculum” to encapsulate all the learning opportunities that are experienced by our pupils.
 We aim to cover many of the broader areas of learning to ensure we are providing a robust set of life skills to support current and future successes.

-At Laleham Gap School, we recognise that encouraging and supporting a child’s personal development is a crucial factor in their ability to enjoy learning and to achieve.
+At Laleham Gap School, we recognise that encouraging and supporting a young person's personal development is a crucial factor in their ability to enjoy learning and to achieve.
 As such, we aim to provide an environment and opportunities that enable children to explore and develop spiritually, morally, socially and culturally.